faucetsdn/udmi/docs/specs/mapping.md

 The overall mapping sequence involves multiple components that work together to provide the overall flow:
 * **Devices**: The target things that need to be discovered, configured, and ultimately communicate point data.
 * **Agent**: Cloud-based agent responsible for managing the overall _discovery_ and _mapping_ process (how often, what color, etc...).
-* **Engine**: Mapping engine that uses hueristics, ML, or a UI to convert discovery information into a concrete device/pipeline mapping.
+* **Mapper**: Mapping engine that uses hueristics, ML, or a UI to convert discovery information into a concrete device/pipeline mapping.
 * **Pipeline**: Ultimate recepient of pointset information, The thing that cares about 'temperature' in a room.

 ```mermaid